Navigate

 “Ann demonstrated adaptability, pivoting on the fly without diluting the overall structure during a 5-hour interdisciplinary workshop.”
 Marko Rupčić, Research Development Manager, Built Environment

 “Ann helped me design and deliver a workshop on the future of epidemic simulation in which every participant was actively involved.
 Planning the exercises got me thinking about what I was really trying to achieve, and whether there were groups or dynamics I hadn’t considered previously.
 Facilitation before, during, and after the event was a game changer.
 I’m hugely grateful, and can’t wait to book her again!”
-Dr Sarah Wise, Centre for Advanced Spatial Analysis, University College London
+Dr Sarah Wise, Centre for Advanced Spatial Analysis

 She stepped in at very short notice…and it was a great success.
 She really got us all thinking about ways of solving problems more creatively.”
 Karin Alderson, Department Manager, Computer Science